hisPeople/serve/README.md

 # serve: serve files or folders

 stolen from: https://github.com/itang/gohttp with a few additions.
 If the path you specify for serving is a file this will create a tmp folder and serve up a copy of just that single file.
-I find this useful for when I want to share a file with coworker but don't want to share the other files in the directory.
+I find this useful for when I want to share a file with coworkers but don't want to share the other files in the directory.

 ### Usage